BlankName450/Mini-Search-Engine-Latest/Readme.md

 - **Database Integration**: Data is stored and retrieved from SQLite databases.
 The `wikipedia.db` database contains Wikipedia article data, while the `image_search.db` database stores image search results.

-- **Basic Authentication (Optional)**: The application supports basic user authentication for login and potentially signup (implementation details are not provided).
+- **Basic Authentication (Optional)**: The application supports basic user authentication for login and potentially signup.

 ## Tools and Libraries